Area of a Circle Worksheets

 What is the area of a circle if its diameter is 8 units?
 With practice topped off with deliberation, students will first half the diameter, square it, multiply it with 3.14, and write the answer with the correct unit, i.e., 50.2 square units.

-Complete yet another mixed review on finding the area with this pdf!
-The problems feature the given radius or diameter.
+These worksheets feature the given radius or diameter.
 Give grade 7 and grade 8 children a chance to prove their mettle by solving this resource.

 The diameter of a circle is twice the radius.
-But, is there a way to find the diameter using area?
+But, is there a way to find the diameter using the area?
 Plug into these pdfs, figure out the radius from the area, and multiply the result by 2.

 A circular ring is formed between two concentric circles.
 How do we find its area?
 It’s as easy as pie!
 All we need to do is subtract the area of the inner circle from the area of the outer circle.
-Go work out these free worksheets now!